-Additionally, this fall Wavelength Winds and Avant Projekts recorded a classical music video based on the tale of Sleeping Beauty called The Prick of the Spindle.
-A synergy of music, dance, and film, the video will be distributed for free on social media in October 2018 to connect with modern audiences on the digital concert stage.
+Additionally, in 2018 Wavelength Winds and Avant Projekts recorded a classical music video based on the tale of Sleeping Beauty called The Prick of the Spindle.
+A synergy of music, dance, and film, this video is available for free on social media to connect with modern audiences on the digital concert stage.

 Projects such as these are made possible by the generous support and contributions of the University of Maryland/The Clarice, collaborative artists, and patrons.
 Contact us if you’d like to sponsor a project or collaborate with us!